 MISD also has a partnership with Collin College to offer additional technical credit cohort options, which may include additional certification opportunities.
-Please refer to the information beginning on p.
-103.
+Please refer to the information at the end of this document for more details.

 Agriculture, Food, and Natural Resources Career Cluster